janbiedermann/prescient/README.md

 - install unzip
 - install sshpass
 - configure a user for running the virtual machines, the users shell should be bash
+- the `$HOME/.prescient` directory is used to store temporary repository data (kept for ~12 hours), it may need some space
 - ports between 30000 and 40000 on localhost will be used by virtual machines

 ### Virtual Machines on the Executing Hosts